Jeannine Bailliu

-Jeannine N. Bailliu is a Canadian economist who is currently the Associate Vice-President (Programs) at the C.D.
+Jeannine N. Bailliu is a Canadian economist and academic.
+Bailliu worked for the Bank of Canada for over twenty years, where she rose to the role of Director of Emerging Markets before becoming the Associate Vice-President (Programs) at the C.D.
 Howe Institute in Toronto.
-Prior to joining the C.D.
-Howe Institute, Jeannine spent over twenty years working at the Bank of Canada, where she held a number of senior roles including Senior Policy Advisor and Director of Emerging Markets.
 Dr. Bailliu has published multiple scholarly articles, focusing her research on international economics, international finance and applied econometrics.